ccdcoe/CDMCS/Suricata/unix-socket/README.md

 # Suricata Unix Socket

+This section **does not** assume any knowledge about Suricata YAML configuration.
+Some references to it will be made.
+But student should be able to repeat all examples without touching the configuration file.

+However, the student should be familiar with:
+* Using Suricata with CLI flags (`-S`, `-l`, `-r`, `--af-packet=$IFACE`);
+* Parsing offline PCAP files / simple traffic replay;
+* Rule file, loading that rule file with `-S`;
+* Exploring `eve.json` using `jq`;

+## Background

-> Restarting suricata is a no no. If you have a lot of rules, this will take a long time
+* Restarting suricata is a no no. If you have a lot of rules, this will take a long time
-> You would not want to miss anything, would you?
+* You would not want to miss anything, would you?

-### Suricata can listen to a unix socket and accept commands from the user.
+## Suricata can listen to a unix socket and accept commands from the user.

 see:
 * https://suricata.readthedocs.io/en/latest/unix-socket.html